phpfontana/deep-learning-pytorch/README.md

-# Deep Learning
+# Deep Learning w/ PyTorch

-This repository provides tutorial code for implementing classic deep learning algorithms using PyTorch.
+This repository contains a tutorial on deep learning using PyTorch.
+It covers the basics of deep learning and how to train and evaluate deep learning models using PyTorch.

+### Prerequisites

+To follow along with this tutorial, you will need the following:

+- Basic knowledge of deep learning concepts and Python programming
+- A computer with a recent version of PyTorch installed

 ## Table of Contents

 **1. Basic Models**